jrutkauskas/hpc-sql-experiment/README.md

 What this proves is that is *is* possible to perform work *in Oracle PL/SQL* faster in parallel than it is to do it in serial.

 One thing this graph does **not** show is the time it takes to do this computation in a different language, and that is where this truly becomes pathetic.
 On the exact same machine, running the same algorithm in *serial* in C  completes the same work in about **1 second**.
-So, the PL/SQL, at its peak performance across multiple threads, takes 25 times longer to complete the work, and with a lot fewer headaches.
+So, the PL/SQL, at its peak performance across multiple threads, takes 25 times longer to complete the work, and with a lot more headaches.

 From a performance standpoint, this proof-of-concept work shows the abysmal runtimes of anything in PL/SQL compared to doing the same work in a different environment